Harry Williams (priest): Ordained ministry

 Williams is also remembered for a controversial appearance on the seminal 1960s BBC religious programme Meeting Point on which he suggested that the resurrection of Christ could be interpreted as a metaphor, and for being one of the first Anglican priests to be open about his homosexuality, as his candid autobiography, Some Day I'll Find You, shows.

 In 1969, at the age of 50, he made a life-changing decision and entered the Community of the Resurrection.
 It had been thought that one day he would be made a bishop, but his earlier breakdown and now his entering religious life, ended any possibility of entering the episcopate.
 After more than two years as a postulant, he took his religious vows and officially became a monk on 1 January 1972.

+In 1978 he was invited by the Headmaster of Westminster School to make a Lenten address, in the course of which he described Jesus as a "super God-filled man" and brushed off the Resurrection as a metaphor.
+This provoked one boy, the future Revd Christopher Loveless, to storm out.

 Having been the Dean of Trinity College when Prince Charles studied there, he was invited to the wedding of Charles and Diana in 1981.
 Williams composed and read one of the prayers used in the service.

 While a monk, Williams continued to write theological books that became bestsellers and also an autobiography.
 He published nothing in the last 24 years of his life, but an unpublished typescript and other unpublished works were found in his room after his death.
 These were published posthumously as Living Free.

 Williams remained living with the community until his death on 30 January 2006.
 On 13 May, a memorial service was held at Trinity College, Cambridge.